======================================================================

 Almost all of the niobium in Earth's crust is the one stable isotope,

-in refined samples of terrestrial niobium and may originate from
+detected in refined samples of terrestrial niobium and may originate

-bombardment by cosmic ray muons in Earth's crust.
-One of the least
+from bombardment by cosmic ray muons in Earth's crust.
+Isotopes

 Occurrence